biji/simplenetspeed/README.md

 ***Tested on GNOME 3.36 and 3.38***

+#### Whats new in this repo version:
+- [x] Added Preference Dialog with all the customizations needed

 #### Feature Highlights :
 - [x] Reduce Refresh time
 - [x] Supports GNOME SHELL 3.38